Blog : modern house

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-The house ceiling is made of rockwool tole about 150 mm thick.
-The coated tinplate is widely used in the storage industry and large warehouses for its excellent thermal insulation.
+For indoor thermal comfort, the ceilings are made of Rockwool tole about 150 mm thick.
+The coated sheet metal is widely used in the storage industry and large warehouses for its excellent thermal insulation.
 Here, it’s used to make the interior living spaces comfortable day and night.

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City